Using the Jira Macro Repair

 • Rerun after each migration.
 Each migration of a space refreshes the page info held for that space

-• The Jira projects don't need to be migrated to update the confluence content
+• The Jira projects don't need to be migrated to update the Confluence content

 • Macros will show no results returned until the projects are migrated